ttscoff/fish_files/README.md

 - `f`: Open directory in Finder with jump shortcuts
 - `fallback`: allow a fallback value for variable
 - `farch`: Test Architecture of Framework
+- `fasdfzf`: Helper function to return a file via fasd and fzf
 - `ffdir`: fuzzy find a directory, pass root dir and sequential search strings
+- `fffile`: fuzzy find a file, pass root dir and sequential search strings
 - `ffmark`: fuzzy find a jump mark
+- `filetype`: Returns the kMDItemContentTypeTree for a file
 - `findgist`: select gist from list and display contents
 - `findgistid`: select gist from list and display contents
 - `fire`: Open Firefox with optional file (completion available)
 - `fish_prompt`: "Bira\'s weird cousin" prompt
 - `fix`: Fix up last command with search/replace
 - `flush`: Flush DNS cache
+- `fo`: Open file using jump shortcuts and fuzzy matching
 - `fp`: Find and list processes matching a case-insensitive fuzzy-match string
 - `ft`: A shortcut for mdfinding tagged items system-wide
 - `fuck`: Correct your previous console command